idvoretskyi/terraform-gcp-k8s/README.md

     terraform apply
     ```

-5. Once the cluster is created, you can retrieve the cluster name and endpoint from the Terraform outputs.
+5. Once the cluster is created, connect to it using the command provided in the outputs:
+    ```bash
+    gcloud container clusters get-credentials CLUSTER_NAME --zone ZONE --project PROJECT_ID
+    ```

+6. Apply recommended Pod Disruption Budgets for critical components:
+    ```bash
+    # The exact command will be shown in the Terraform outputs
+    kubectl apply -f pdb.yaml
+    ```

 ## Kubernetes Version Management